waipingng/Project-X/README.md

 **1.1 Instruction to rerun the file**

     a) Implement scrape.py by python3 code/scrape.py: We run common.py first to make URL(soup) to construct url to extract data.
+Also, you can use your own user agent to scrape the page.
 So, several functions are provided in the scrape_movies.py to extract specific information from the IMDb movie page such as movie title, year, runtime, rating, genre, description, director, cast, user reviews, budget, and worldwide gross and save to a csv file

     b) implement common_word_ratings by python 3 code/common_word_ratings.csv: first by function def clean_description, we got clean words from the description and then compute correlation of word frequencies with ratings.